Reduced Order Optimal Control of the Convective FitzHugh-Nagumo Equation: Reduced order optimal control

-Although the dimension of the system \eqref{statedmd} is the same with \eqref{statedeim}, the main advantage of the system \eqref{statedmd} is that it is linear and the OPC problem becomes a convex one.
-Because the reduced activator equation linear, we do not need to use Newton method.
-Therefote the POD-DMD is significantly mauch faster than POD and POD-DEIM.
+Although the dimension of the reduced system \eqref{statedmd} with $\widetilde{m}$ DMD modes is small as the reduced system \eqref{statedeim} with $m$ DEIM modes, the POD--DMD reduced state equation \eqref{statedmd} is linear, and the OCP problem becomes convex and Newton's iterations are no more needed.
+Therefore, the POD--DMD is much faster than the POD and the POD--DEIM.